deriv-com/SmartCharts/README.md

 relative | Toggle between relative and absolute barriers.
 Defaults to `false`. draggable | Toggles whether users can drag the price lines and change the barrier directly from the chart.
-Defaults to `true`. title | Title text of the barrier isSingleBarrier | Shows only High barrier, hides low barrier & shades from rendering when the flag is true.
+Defaults to `true`. title | Title text of the barrier isSingleBarrier | Shows only High barrier, stops low barrier & shades from rendering when the flag is true.
 Defaults to `false`. showOffscreenArrows | hide/show arrows with direction when the barrier is offscreen.
-Defaults to `false`. opacityOnOverlap | Set the opacity of the barrier when it is overlapping with other barrier. high* | Sets the price of the high barrier. low* | Sets the price of the low barrier.
+Defaults to `false`. opacityOnOverlap | Sets the opacity of the barrier when it is overlapping with other barrier. high* | Sets the price of the high barrier. low* | Sets the price of the low barrier.